-Visiting with family and friends is the highlight of the holidays for many homeschoolers.
-Unfortunately, before the festivities and merry-making can begin comes a part of the holidays that most families dread—the process of "getting there"!
-Although Thanksgiving, Christmas, and New Year's are some of the most wonderful, family-filled events of the year, they also usually mean plenty of time in the car.
+Visiting with family and friends is the highlight of the holidays or summer vacation for many homeschoolers.
+Unfortunately, before the festivities and merry-making can begin comes a part of the trip that most families dread—the process of "getting there"!

 - Play 20 Questions.
 One person chooses a person, place or thing.
 Other members must try and guess what the first person chose, by only asking “yes” or “no” questions.
 Players must guess the answer in fewer than 20 questions.

-- A variation of 20 Questions is the Imaginary Hide and Seek game.
+- Play Imaginary Hide and Seek game, a variation of 20 questions.
 One person picks a place in the house and imagines he/she is hiding there.
-Persons “hiding” can be any size, so in this game it is possible to hide in a dresser drawer, inside the dishwasher, or anywhere else!
+Persons “hiding” can be any size, so in this game, it is possible to hide in a dresser drawer, inside the dishwasher, or anywhere else!
 Other players ask “yes” or “no” questions to “find” the person hiding!

-- Play the alphabet game.
+- Play The Alphabet Game.
 Look for words that begin with each letter of the alphabet, starting with “A”, on signs, landmarks, or license plates.
 This is a great learning game for younger kids.

 - Invent a story about the people in the car next to you.
 Be creative and let the whole family get in on the fun!